 Attain filtered water.

 I’ll be honest: for my daily coffee, I pull from the tap.
-I don’t taste much of a difference between tap and filtered for the most part, but I know people who do.
+I don’t mind the taste of tap water vs. filtered water, but I know people who do.
 The thing is, in this instance, I’d opt for the filtered water.
 We don’t want anything influencing the flavor of this java except… well… the java.

 Brew the water.
 Normally, I’m a little blase about the temperature.
 You know, boil, wait a minute or two, but not this time.
 This is serious business.
 Whip out the thermometer you use, like, once a year for the Thanksgiving turkey, give it a good wash and ensure that the water is between 195-205 degrees Fahrenheit.